- Kits and Plans

 Ask yourself these questions:

-Generally speaking, do not make your bridge bigger in any direction than it absolutely needs to be to support itself.
-If you have to span 12 inches, don’t make your bridge 15 inches long.
-You only want enough extra to support the bridge.
-In this case, no longer than 13 inches, which gives you 1/2 inch on each side.
-This many not sound like much, but it is plenty of extra.
-Any more will simply add extra weight, which will reduce the efficiency of the bridge.
+Generally speaking, do not make your bridge larger in any direction than it absolutely needs to be to support itself.
+If you have to span 12 inches, don’t make your bridge 15 inches long but max out at 13 inches.
+1/2 inch on each side will be plenty to support the bridge.
+Any more will simply add extra weight without providing more strength, which will reduce the efficiency of the bridge.

-Now we are ready to go into force/load transfer ideas.
-This is the essence of bridge types and truss designs.
+Once you have defined and understand the goals and constraints, you are ready to go into force/load transfer ideas which is the essence of bridge design.